Ask Park Place Dental at Edison Lakes if our services are right for you

 To kick off your bonding appointment, your dentist will select a shade that best matches up with your teeth to prepare the resin.
 The actual composite resin is a pliable, putty-like material that can be molded into countless shapes.
 Local anesthesia may be necessary if a nerve is nearby the site of the procedure, but no anesthesia is typically needed for surface repairs.
 The bonding procedure then starts by making the surface of the tooth coarser and more susceptible to the bonding material.
 The dentist will subsequently apply a fluid to help the resin stick to your teeth.
 Next, they will apply and mold the resin into shape.
 After smoothing it down, they will use UV waves to cure and harden the resin in only a few seconds.

-Interested in finding a dentist that specializes in cosmetic bonding near you?
-Call Park Place Dental at Edison Lakes in Mishawaka, Indiana today at 574-259-9956 for more information!
+Interested in finding a dentist that specializes in cosmetic bonding near you in Mishawaka?
+Call Park Place Dental at Edison Lakes today at 574-259-9956 for more information!